How to Remove Scuff Marks on Wood Floors

 What should I do if the scuff mark is actually a scratch?

 I’ve made this mistake before—thinking a mark was a scuff when it was a scratch.
-If the mark goes into the wood itself, it’s likely a scratch.
-For minor scratches, I’ve used a wood touch-up pen to mask them.
+If the mark goes into the wood itself, it’s likely a scratch rather than a surface scuff.
+For a full breakdown of scratch-specific repair methods by finish type, see our guide to fixing scratches on hardwood floors.
+For minor scratches, a wood touch-up marker can mask them well.
 For deeper ones, you might need a professional to sand and refinish the area.
 If you’re unsure, it’s worth getting a pro to take a look.